andrew-k512/treehouse_css_basics/README.md

 10. Pseudo-Classes
   -Pseudo-classes are similar to classes, but they’re not explicitly defined in an element's class attribute.
 Unlike type, ID and class selectors, pseudo-classes can target elements dynamically based on user interaction, an element’s state, and more.

+11. Pixel Units
+  -When we use pixel units, the size we define will always remain the same and will not scale, regardless of the browser window and size of the screen.

+12. Percentages
+  -We can define number values more fluidly with percentage units.
+Percentages, by nature, are always relative to something else.
+When we use a percentage unit in CSS, the percentage value is measured relative to a parent element's length.

+13.